Giants vs. Reds Player Props Betting Odds

 India Stats

-- India has put up 92 hits with 18 doubles, 14 home runs and 36 walks.
+- India has recorded 92 hits with 18 doubles, 14 home runs and 36 walks.
 He has driven in 50 runs with 11 stolen bases.

-- India has hit safely in three straight games.
-During his last five outings he is hitting .250 with a double, a home run and an RBI.
+- India hopes to build on a three-game hitting streak in this matchup.
+During his last five outings he is batting .250 with a double, a home run and an RBI.

 India Recent Games